SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 ```

 `Oracle` can not store infinite number of ready-to-commit transactions in RAM, so the state needs to be cleared.
 It is safe to clean up all the
 ready-to-commit transactions which have a `commitTimestamp` that is less than or equal to the maximum `beginTimestamp` of any transaction.
+[TransactionTimestampMark](#implementing-transactiontimestampmark) helps in identifying the `maxBeginTransactionTimestamp`.

 ```go
 func (oracle *Oracle) cleanupCommittedTransactions() {